0xdanielwong/EncryptWorkspace/README.md

 ## Overview

-ZamaWork is a decentralized application (dApp) that revolutionizes corporate document management by combining blockchain transparency with cutting-edge encryption.
+EncryptedWorkspace is a decentralized application (dApp) that revolutionizes corporate document management by combining blockchain transparency with cutting-edge encryption.
 Organizations can create company workspaces on the Ethereum blockchain where:

 - **Company passwords are encrypted using Fully Homomorphic Encryption (FHE)** and stored on-chain without revealing the actual password to anyone, including blockchain nodes
 - **Only authorized members can decrypt** the company password through Zama's privacy-preserving relayer system